List of Empire ships (O): Empire Otter

 Empire Otter was a 4,627 GRT cargo ship that was built by International Shipbuilding Co, Pascagoula, Mississippi.
 Launched in 1920 as Torino by Società de Navigazione Italo-Americana, Italy.
 Never complete or delivered to the intended customer.
 To Morecraft Transportation Corp, New York in 1925.
 To Durham Navigation Corporation in 1932, still uncompleted.
 To American Mineral Spirits Co, New York in 1938.
 Converted to a tanker.
 To MoWT in 1940 and renamed Empire Otter.
 Struck a mine on 16 February 1941 and sank 25 nmi southwest of Hartland Point, Devon.

 Empire Ouse

 Empire Ouse was a 4,833 GRT cargo ship that was built by Burntisland Shipbuilding Company Ltd, Burntisland, Fife.
 Launched in 1937 as Ginnheim for Unterweser Reederei, Bremen.
 Seized in May 1945 at Brunsbüttel.
 To MoWT and renamed Empire Ouse.
 Allocated to the Dutch Government in 1946 and renamed Eindhoven.
 Sold in 1947 to Van Uden Scheepsvaart Maatschappij, Rotterdam and renamed Parkhaven.
 Sold in 1953 to E Oldendorff, Lübeck and renamed Christopher Oldendorff.
-Scrapped in 1963 at El Ferrol, Spain.
+Scrapped in 1963 at Ferrol, Spain.